phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

    :alt: Galaxy Results files from biohansel
    :width: 400 px

 This tutorial is for demonstrating how to run biohansel and to confirm that it is installed correctly.
 For step by step installation instructions view `installation home <../installation-docs/home.html>`_ or for quick instructions view `quick install <usage.html>`_.

 Testing:
 ########

-To verify that biohansel is working properly with the different interfaces (command line/Galaxy):
+This page can be used to verify that biohansel is working properly with the different interfaces (command line/Galaxy):

+To follow along:

 Download either the CP012921.fasta (fasta file) or the SRR2598330(fastq-dump).fastqsanger.gz (raw file) which are the same samples in different formats:

    <https://share.corefacility.ca/index.php/s/dRGOuqhDJUNeKmE> (password: biohansel)